IqbalAlamJmi/IqbalAlamJmi/README.md

 - 👋 Hello, I’m Iqbal Alam
-- 👀 Interested in Front-End Web Development.
+- 👀 Interested in Frontend Web Development.
-- 💞️ Looking to collaborate on Front-End Web Development & Deep Learning.
+- 💞️ Looking to collaborate on Frontend Web Development & Deep Learning.
 - 📫 Reach me at iqbalalam645@gmail.com
 <!---
 IqbalAlamJmi/IqbalAlamJmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.